Fuel your body through proven inputs—not motivation, not supplements, not trends. Real routines that compound into steady change over time.

 Himalayan salt?
 It's got an earthy sweetness to it—more subtle, more refined.
 Some people find it easier to drink first thing in the morning because it's less aggressively salty.
 Neither is "better"—it's about what your palate responds to when you're breaking your overnight fast.

-💧 After 6-8 hours of sleep, your body may be dehydrated and your electrolytes could be depleted.
+💧 After 6-8 hours of sleep, your body may be dehydrated and some people feel a bit drained.
 Plain water?
 It's good, but some people believe it's not optimal.

 Let's talk about why you might consider adding salt to your morning water in the first place.
-After 6-8 hours of sleep, your body may be dehydrated and your electrolytes could be depleted.
+After 6-8 hours of sleep, your body may be dehydrated and some people feel a bit drained.
 Plain water?
 It's good, but some people believe it's not optimal.

-Celtic sea salt is thought to support hydration.
-That mineral composition may help your cells actually absorb the water you're drinking instead of just passing it through.
+Celtic sea salt is traditionally used as part of a morning routine.
+Some people feel that mineral-rich salt makes their morning water easier to stick with instead of just passing it through.
 If you're active, if you sweat, if you train hard—this might be worth exploring.
 The magnesium alone is believed to support over 300 enzymatic processes in your body.
 Your ancestors who lived by the sea seemed to understand something valuable about mineral-rich salt.

 Here's my take: if you're an athlete, someone who sweats heavily, or you're focused on hydration and electrolyte balance, you might want to explore Celtic sea salt.
 That moisture-retaining quality and mineral profile could be beneficial for hydration.